Won Ton Soup III

 Press the skin around the filling to seal it in.

-Moisten your fingers and wet the bottom corner, then fold the top corner over so that it meets the bottom corner.
+Moisten your fingers and wet the bottom corner, then fold the top corner over so that it meets the bottom corner and resembles an inverted triangle.

 Press down to seal.